Honey & Co Daily

 Image: James Gilles

 Despite the fierce competition laid on by the restaurants of Chinatown, Andrew Wong’s two Michelin-starred Chinese restaurant may have the best dim sum game in London.
-As is the custom, it’s a lunchtime-only occasion where you’re recommended to choose 8-10 dim-sum pieces from the 21-strong menu; starting from baozi (Shanghai steamed dumplings) to crispy prawn rolls, duck yolk custard buns, flaky abalone tarts, wagyu tarts, Chinese pot sticker dumplings…yeah we know, it’s challenge – so to avoid the selection headache, you can take the easy way out and just let the chef arrange a bespoke selection for the table.
+As is the custom, it’s a lunchtime-only occasion where you’re recommended to choose 8-10 dim-sum pieces from the 21-strong menu; starting from baozi (Shanghai steamed dumplings) to crispy prawn rolls, duck yolk custard buns, flaky abalone tarts, wagyu tarts, Chinese pot sticker dumplings… and more.
+It’s a challenge – so to avoid the selection headache, you can take the easy way out and just let the chef arrange a bespoke selection for the table.

 St John | Farringdon